SamaraData/spree_price/README.md

 5. Price is found by the following order.
     - Manual set price
     - Price book with higher priority in the same store
-    - Parent price book with higher priority in the same store * currency exchange
+    - First price matching the currency and price type
-    - Price book with higher priority of other price type
-    - Parent price book with higher priority of other price type in the same store * currency exchange
+    - First price matching the currency

-6. The price will not be populated.
-It will be calculated on the fly if it is not set manually.
+    TODO: Find the price from parent price type without sacrificing the performance too much

+6. The price will not be populated from parent price type by default.
+You can either fill nil prices from parent price book with adjustment factor or refresh all prices from parent price book in admin panel.

+7. Line item and order will save all prices for each price type.

 ### Installation
 Add spree_price_books to your Gemfile: